TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 ```

 ## Token Registration
-* Use the ToastPush.registerToken() method to send a Push token to the TOAST Push server.
+* Use the ToastPush.registerToken() method to send a Push token to the NHN Cloud Push server.
 In this case, pass whether the user agreed to receive (ToastPushAgreement) as a parameter.
 * If a user ID is not set at the time of initial token registration, it is registered using the device identifier.
 * When the token is registered successfully, the user can receive a Push message.